Docs

 You can create storefront tokens by API.
 On Stencil storefronts, you can also access an autogenerated token using in-page context.

 Use the Create a storefront token REST endpoint to create storefront bearer tokens.
 Add the storefront API tokens creation scope to the store-level or app-level API account you use to generate tokens.
+You can use a storefront bearer token to create a customer access token.

 Example request: Create a storefront API token